 It was just a regular day at work until something incredible happened: I got canned.

 I had a choice to make.
-Find another corporate job or strike out on my own.
-(No way was I going to ‘work for the man’ again.)
+I was 48.
+I could find another corporate job (maybe) or strike out on my own.

 I went back to my roots.
 I LOVED writing.
-So, I got motivated and launched a local online magazine for my town.
-It was the most stressful, scary, confidence busting, challenging, satisfyingly greatest thing I’ve ever done.
+So, I launched a local online magazine for my little t own.
+I mean.
+How hard could it be?

 Every class seemed to start at Lesson #7.
+There was a massive information gap.
 I was lost before I started.

 … I quickly realized

-Feel so incredibly lucky I get to work with women 50+ everyday.
+Feeling so incredibly lucky and blessed that I get to work with women 50+ everyday.
 We totally rock.

 “At 50+ you've already got most of what you need to start a successful businesss

 (passion, skills and experience).
 The other stuff is learnable.
-I'd love to help you. ”
+Let me teach you. ”